Wimpole Estate: History

+The hall

-Over the centuries many notable architects have worked on it, including James Gibbs (between 1713 and 1730), Henry Flitcroft (around 1749), John Soane (1790s), and H. E. Kendall (1840s).
+Notable architects who worked at the hall included James Gibbs (between 1713 and 1730), Henry Flitcroft (around 1749), John Soane (1790s), and H. E. Kendall (1840s).
 There are decorative schemes by the painter James Thornhill (1721).
 Carved marble busts of the Roman emperors Trajan and Galba were returned to Wimpole in 2014 and placed on the original wooden plinths which had been carved for them by Rattee and Kett in around 1860.

-Interior gallery

-The grounds
+The estate

 Wimpole Hall's grounds, enclosed in 1302, were laid out and modified by landscape designers such as George London and Henry Wise (1693–1705), Charles Bridgeman (1720s), Robert Greening (1740s), "Capability" Brown (1767), and Humphry Repton (1801–1809).
 Bridgeman's formal grand avenue sweeps away from the south front of the house for two and a half miles, in contrast with the remainder of the park which was "naturalised" by Capability Brown.
+The elms were killed by Dutch elm disease, but the avenue has been replanted.

-The North Park is particularly attractive with its belts of woodland, gentle rolling hills with individual trees and clumps of trees.
-The central feature of the North Park is the Gothic Tower and the restored lakes in the valley below.
-In the grounds are a chain of lakes (1695–1767), St Andrew's church (1749), Wimpole's Folly (the false Gothic Tower; 1768), a home farm (1792), a walled garden (18th century), and a stable block (1851).
+The North Park has belts of woodland, its central features being the neo-Gothic Tower, Wimpole's Folly (1768), the restored lakes in the valley below, (1695–1767), St Andrew's church (1749), a home farm (1792), a walled garden (18th century), and a stable block (1851).
 The "Dutch Garden" beneath the hall was established in 1980 with the rest of the garden completed based upon the mid-19th century parterre.

+An extensive tree planting project was reported in 2022, with the intention of becoming net carbon zero, with 90,000 trees planted.
+14 species of native trees were planted including oak, hornbeam, wild cherry, field maple and birch, as well as 10 species of shrubs including hawthorn, hazel and spindle.
+The walled garden at Wimpole, which follows organic principles, grows crops, a portion of which is donated to a local foodbank.
+In 2023 a daffodil survey found 77 varieties.
+Daffodils were the favourite flower of Wimpole's last private owner, Elsie Bambridge.
+In December 2019, the Trust farm hosted the trial of a robot that maps weeds with the Trust intending to use the battery-powered prototype during the growing season.

+Activities

+A range of organised events and less formal activities make use of the wider estate.
+In 2013 a partnership between the Trust and parkrun led to the establishment of a free, weekly timed 3.1 mile run.
+An illuminated trail, Christmas at Wimpole, is held annually.